Naila-elh/CRI_BigDataCourse_2020/README.md

 # CRI_BigDataCourse_2020
-Session for the Big Data Course - Data Science project using Twitter data
+Session for the Big Data Course - an applied Data Science project using Twitter data
 *December 16th, 2020*

 This session presents an applied example of a data science project, based on Twitter data.